Professor John Anderson

 Personal statement

 I was born and educated in Glasgow and received the degrees of BSc (Hons, 1st) and PhD in microbiology from the University of Strathclyde in 1968 and 1971 respectively.
-I was appointed lecturer in Microbiology in 1971 and, after working through the ranks, was appointed Professor of Microbiology in 2002 and Head of the Department of Bioscience from 2003 – 2007.
+I was appointed lecturer in Microbiology in 1971, Professor of Microbiology in 2002 and Head of the Department of Bioscience from 2003 – 2007.
 I was involved with senior colleagues in the major reorganisation of the Bioscience and Pharmacy related Departments to form the Strathclyde Institute of Pharmacy and Biomedical Sciences (SIPBS) in 2006.
 I became an Emeritus Professor on retiral from SIPBS in 2007 but have continued my research on a part time basis as a Research Fellow in the Department of Electronic & Electrical Engineering.

-I have wide interests in microbiology and have made significant contributions to both fundamental and applied knowledge in the fields of both bacteriology and mycology.
+My microbiological research includes fundamental and applied studies in the fields of both bacteriology and mycology.
 As a university teacher I have taught all aspects of microbiology to countless numbers of UG students and supervised over 50 PG students for the award of PhD or MPhil/MSc degrees.
-I have published extensively with over 250 publications listed on Google Scholar with an h-index of 52 and an i-10 index of 142.
+I have published extensively with over 250 publications listed on Google Scholar with an h-index of 55 and an i-10 index of 155.

 My applied research has been related to water, environmental, medical and food microbiology.
 I have a strong interest in interdisciplinary-type research, particularly at the bioscience/engineering interface and have conducted collaborative research with chemical, mechanical and electrical engineering colleagues.
 I have also maintained strong links with industry, including a prolonged period of association with Clyde-based shipbuilding companies.
-Over many years my expertise and services were requested to conduct microbiological and chemical analyses on board ship during sea trials for the assessment and certification of water quality produced from reverse osmosis desalination systems on all Type 23 and Type 45 Frigates produced by Yarrow Shipbuilders Ltd., Marconi Marine Ltd., and BAe Systems Marine Ltd., as well as for Frigates built for the Malaysian Navy and Royal Brunei Navy.
+Over many years I have conducted microbiological and chemical analyses on board ship during sea trials for the assessment and certification of water quality produced from reverse osmosis desalination systems on all Type 23 and Type 45 Frigates produced by Yarrow Shipbuilders Ltd., Marconi Marine Ltd., and BAe Systems Marine Ltd., as well as for Frigates built for the Malaysian Navy and Royal Brunei Navy.

 The HINS-light technology is protected by a portfolio of patents which are now licensed to lighting companies worldwide, particularly in the US where a major application is to inactivate pathogens in occupied hospital environments thereby helping to control pathogen transmission and the spread of hospital acquired infections.